-Postal networks now have the opportunity to contribute to the growth and expansion of cross-border ecommerce transactions thanks to e-commerce.
+Postal networks now can contribute to the growth and expansion of cross-border e-commerce transactions thanks to e-commerce.
 Global, regional, and local package delivery companies are all competing for delivery contracts in the parcel service industry.
 Meanwhile, online retail growth has slowed in numerous established e-commerce sectors in recent years, with significant e-retailers seeking to outsource their delivery operations.
-As a result, growth rates among postal businesses in 2020 will veried significantly.
+As a result, growth rates among postal businesses in 2020 have varied significantly.